TeamSTEP/Catch.ioProjectBoard/README.md

 This is the project manual for **Catch.io** and a repository for tracking issues and tasks related to the development of Catch.io.
 The actual source code for the project will be managed in a separate private repository, while the project progress and other instructions are stored in here.
-If you are part of Team STEP and Catch.io development, team feel free to add new tasks or comment on existing ones.
+If you are part of development team, feel free to add new tasks or comment on existing ones.

 Every information that is required for developing with the Project Catch.io team will be documented here.
 Such information includes: